hol-workshop/migrate_to_atp/README.md

 -   Create SSH keys in cloud-shell environment
 -   Configure API keys for your cloud user
--	  Modify bash_profile to interact with terraform
+-	  Modify ".bash_profile" to interact with terraform

 Let's prepare our work directory.